 Saudi Arabia, while obviously very different from France, works in much the same way, as far as I can tell.
 In my experience, Saudis are no more rude than any other group of people in the world.
 When you spend some time with them, you will find that they are actually incredibly hospitable and generous.

 But yes, of course, there are cultural protocols that must be observed here; if you’re a man and you walk up to a Saudi woman and start chatting her up, she’s probably going to snub you.
 If you are a woman and you don’t cover your head, expect to be stared at, the same way a woman who covers her head (let alone her face) gets stared at in the States.
 If you don’t bother to even try to use the most basic Arabic or show even the most basic respect for cultural norms, Saudis might not be very friendly with you.
 Saudis also tend to be more blunt about some things in ways that Westerners aren’t used to–for example, if you’re fat, expect to have that trait mentioned in a description of you, right along with your hair color.
-And in Saudi Arabia, lines, as in many parts of the world, are not really a cultural priority.
+And in Saudi Arabia, orderly, organized lines (or “queues,” if you’re British), as in many parts of the world, are not really a cultural priority.

 And, of course, sometimes Saudis have bad days, just like everyone else.
 Sometimes it gets really hot here, man.